 WIG Ambassador & Previous WIG Fellows

 - Student Mentor List – contact information and positions of former WIG fellowship recipients who have agreed to serve as mentors.
-Reach out to any of them to learn about their experience working in government.
+Reach out to learn about their experience working in government.

 - Previous Summers List – a list of where previous fellowship recipients have worked